-A high quality low cost one-day training course that explains the role of the employee rep and key employment legislation they need to be aware of
+This one day training course explains the role of Employee Representatives & Staff Reps and the key employment laws & legislation they they need to understand.

 This workshop is for new, potential or recently elected employee representatives from all business types and sectors, including trade unions representatives.